pydio/pydio-doc-admin-guide/6_pydio_advanced_configuration/7_configure_mail_digest.md

-Since [Pydio 6.4.0](https://pydio.com/fr/node/1279), we add the "Mail digest" feature to avoid receiving tons of emails when watching for a file or folder modification.
+Since [Pydio 6.4.0](https://pydio.com/fr/node/1279), we added the "Mail digest" feature to avoid receiving tons of emails when watching for a file or folder modification.

-This page is here to help you to configure the sending mail group.
+This page is here to help you configure the mail digest and the mail sender.
+The mail sender is required to send digest emails.

 ##Enable the feature